geonym/geonymo/documentation/README_TEST.md

 4. Download the latest version geckdriver for your environment and unpack it in your project directory.
 <pre><code>curl -L https://github.com/mozilla/geckodriver/releases/download/v0.11.1/geckodriver-v0.11.1-linux64.tar.gz | tar xz </code></pre>

-5. Start selenium standalone server.
-<pre><code>java -jar -Dwebdriver.gecko.driver=./geckodriver selenium-server-standalone-3.0.1.jar</code></pre>

-6. Open a new terminal and go to Geonymo install directory.
+5. Go to Geonymo install directory & Install WebdriverIO.

-7. Install WebdriverIO
+<pre><code>cd ../../..
-<pre><code>npm install webdriverio --save-dev</code></pre>
+npm install webdriverio --save-dev</code></pre>

-8. Create a 'Test runner' config file
+6. Create a 'Test runner' config file
 <pre><code>./node_modules/.bin/wdio config</code></pre>
 A question interface pops up.
 It will help to create the config easy and fast.
 If you are not sure what to answer follow this answers: